Per stirpes

+Historically, per stirpes distribution occurred at the level of the generation closest to the deceased person, whether or not there were surviving heirs within that generation.
+That could result in an uneven distribution of an inheritance.
+For example, if two first cousins represent the first generation, one having three children and the other having one child, and they are deceased at the time of the distribution, the children of the first cousin would each receive one sixth of the inheritance (one third of their deceased parent's half) while the children of the other cousin would receive half.
+The modern approach looks instead to the first generation with surviving heirs, which would mean that all four surviving children would each receive one quarter of the inheritance, a per capita distribution.
+The historic rule, where members of the same generation may inherit different amounts, is now often described as strict per stirpes, or the old English approach.

 Examples

-Example 1A: The testator A, specifies in his will that his estate is to be divided among his descendants in equal shares per stirpes.
+Example 1A: The testator A, specifies in their will that their estate is to be divided among their descendants in equal shares per stirpes.
 A has three children, B, C, and D. B is already dead, but has left two children (grandchildren of A), B1 and B2.
 When A's will is executed, under a distribution per stirpes, C and D each receive one-third of the estate, and B1 and B2 each receive one-sixth.
 B1 and B2 constitute one "branch" of the family, and collectively receive a share equal to the shares received by C and D as branches (figure 1).

 Example 1B: If grandchild B1 had predeceased A, leaving two children B1a and B1b, and grandchild B2 had also died leaving three children B2a, B2b, and B2c, then distribution per stirpes would give one-third each to C and D; one-twelfth each to B1a and B1b, who would constitute a branch; and one-eighteenth each to B2a, B2b, and B2c.
 Thus, the B, C, and D branches receive equal shares of the whole estate, the B1 and B2 branches receive equal shares of the B branch's share, B1a and B1b receive equal shares of the B1 branch's share, and B2a, B2b, and B2c receive equal shares of the B2 branch's share.

 Per capita at each generation

 Per capita at each generation is an alternative way of distribution, where heirs of the same generation will each receive the same amount.
 The estate is divided into equal shares at the generation closest to the deceased with surviving heirs.
 The number of shares is equal to the number of original members either surviving or with surviving descendants.
 Each surviving heir of that generation gets a share.
 The remainder is then equally divided among the next-generation descendants of the deceased descendants in the same manner.

+This is the approach proposed by the american 1990 Uniform Probate Code.